VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 <div class="hx-p-2">

-After downloading the work directory, you can do everything else from the command line:
+After downloading the work directory linked in the task above, you can do everything else from the command line:

 Move the directory to your desktop (or wherever you want to work on it):